Alice Ravenhill: Biography

+Early life and education

-Ravenhill was born in Snaresbrook in 1859.
+Ravenhill was born in 1859 in Snaresbrook, then part of the Epping Forest district of Essex.

+She grew up as the middle child in a well-to-do English household, one with servants and a level of schooling that was still unusual for girls of her time.
 Early in life she took an interest in social issues, causing her to undertake studies in public health, child development, and home economics.
+Study suited her temperament and she pursued every subject with interest and determination.

+Her father had other plans.
+Instead of an education and career, he hoped she would focus her energy on finding a suitable husband.
+She did find a match and became engaged to marry, but thinking her fiancé unworthy, her father broke off the engagement.
+Ironically, the rejected suitor later became a prominent surgeon.

+Ravenhill was undaunted and committed fully to her education, earning a diploma in National Health in 1892.
+That qualification marked the beginning of her long professional involvement with public health and social welfare.
+Ravenhill never married.

+Early career in England

 She qualified as a sanitary inspector in London.
 She began her career as an educator in 1893, as a county council lecturer in Bedfordshire and Lincolnshire.
 In 1894, Ravenhill began three years' service as the secretary to the Royal British Nurses' Association.
 This was followed by working two years as a lecturer to the Co-operative Society and Women's Co-operative Guild.

 At the start of the twentieth century, Ravenhill became a lecturer in Social and Household Science at the University of London.

 As a representative of the British Board of Education, Ravenhill travelled to the United States to learn more about the teaching of home economics in American universities.

 Through her studies and work activities, Ravenhill became a leader in developing home economics curricula in post-secondary institutions.
 She was also active in social welfare issues and was the first woman elected as a Fellow of the Royal Sanitary Institute.

-In 1908 hygiene lecturer Ravenhill, Hilda D. Oakeley and Thereza Rucker created a home science course at King's College, London in the Women's Department.
+In 1908, hygiene lecturer Ravenhill, Hilda D. Oakeley and Thereza Rucker created a home science course at King's College, London in the Women's Department.
 Ravenhill had already developed the idea in 1901–1905.
 By 1920 it was a subject for a degree and in 1928 the King's College of Household and Social Science was formed to further their initial idea.